intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/ui/textbot/README.md

 Hugging Face Space helps to make some amazing ML applications more accessible to the community.
 Inspired by this, we can create a chatbot application on Hugging Face Spaces.
+Alternatively, you can also deploy the frontend on your own server.

+# Deploy on Huggingface Space

 ## 🚀 Create a new space on Huggingface
 To create a new application space on Hugging Face, visit the website at [https://huggingface.co/new-space](https://huggingface.co/new-space) and follow the below steps to create a new space.